 We consulted the customer,and told them of our findings and with there agreement ordered a new element.

-One of our IMI level 4 traIned technicians re-installed all the components,tested and confirmed the heater was working.
+Andy,one of our IMI level 4 qualified technicians re-installed all the components,tested and confirmed the heater was working.

 The vehicles battery had to be removed from the vehicle,and isolated to make safe,due to the very high voltage,before our technicians could begin to diagnose the fault.

-After our technicians carried out a full diagnostic check,we identified two blown fuses inside the main battery,these are a special type of fuse which in the event of a fault in the vehicle are designed to blow,to prevent sensitive components being damaged or in fact the vehicle setting on fire.
+Andy And Glyn,both level 4 qualified technicians carried out a full diagnostic check,where we identified two blown fuses inside the main battery,these are a special type of fuse which in the event of a fault in the vehicle are designed to blow,to prevent sensitive components being damaged or in fact the vehicle setting on fire.

 One of our valued customers bought there electric nissan leaf into our premises for a yearly service,carried out to the manufactures servicing schedule,this will ensure the warranty remains valid.